sallonoroff/sallonoroff.github.io/_posts/2011-07-07-everything-is-a-remix.md

   - innovation
   - videos
 ---
 &#8220;Everything is a remix&#8221; is a really interesting series of short films about creativity, originality and innovation.
 I've embedded here the 3 vids released so far &#8211; a fourth is due in the autumn.
-See <a href="http://www.everythingisaremix.info/">http://www.everythingisaremix.info</a> for more information.
+See [everythingisaremix.info](http://www.everythingisaremix.info/) for more information.

 {% include vimeoembed.html id="14912890" %}